DavyJonesLocker/capybara-email/README.md

     # will clear the ActionMailer queue
     clear_emails
     visit email_trigger_path
-    # Will find a email sent to test@example.com
+    # Will find an email sent to test@example.com
     # and set the `current_email` helper
     open_email('test@example.com')
   end